Crypto-assets other than asset-referenced tokens or e-money tokens

 - Indication of whether the white paper relates to the public offering or the admission to trading of a crypto-asset.

 - An explanation stating why the crypto-asset in question is not excluded from the scope of MiCAR and does not constitute an ART or EMT (Article 8(4) MiCAR).
-With regard to the structure of this explanation, please refer to Guidelines on templates for explanations and opinions, and the standardised test for crypto-assets, under Article 97(1) of Regulation (EU) 2023/1114 (not yet in force).

 - A list of the host Member States, if any (Article 8(6) MiCAR).